The Nest

 Come Early to your Open House

-One important thing you need to remember when hosting an open house is to get to the property early.
+One important thing to remember when hosting an open house is to get to the property early.
 Being late is not an option; arriving late to a group of people waiting to enter the house and attend an open house would be a mistake.
 This is unprofessional and can put off some buyers.
 Also, it can set you up for a stressful start to the day.

 Hosting an open house is a great way to sell a property and generate future leads.
 But it can be challenging and time-consuming to organize, even for more experienced real estate agents.
 To ensure you have a successful event, begin your preparations at least four days ahead of the date.
 Don’t hesitate to reach out to more seasoned realtors for additional tips.